DeclanChidlow/tools/src/tools/timestamp-generator/index.md

 ---
 title: Timestamp Generator
-description: Generates timestamps ready for use on chat platforms such as Revolt and Discord.
+description: Generates timestamps ready for use on chat platforms such as Stoat and Discord.
 canonical: "/timestamp-generator"
 head: "<link rel='stylesheet' href='style.css'>"
 ---